 Most preschools in Singapore hold Parent-Teacher Conferences (PTC) up to two times a year.
-This kind of face-to-face meeting is supposed to be a helpful way for parents to connect with teachers and find out more, first-hand, about how they can work together for the better of the kids.
+This kind of meeting provides opportunities for parents to connect with their child’s teachers and find out more, first-hand, about how they can work together for the better of the kids.

 However, many parents get stuck at this point and are not sure what questions they can ask to get a full picture of how their children have been coping in school.
-This means that they may not make the most of the parent-teacher meeting.
+With this, some parents may not make the most of the parent-teacher meeting.

 Ultimately, the teacher is there to work hand-in-hand with you to the best of your children’s abilities, and to support your children in whatever ways they can.
 Understanding that the teachers only want the best for your children and asking the right questions can help you to focus your attention on home support that is crucial to the development of your children.